ckyle121/Read_Me_Generator/README.md

   * [Questions](#questions)

   ## Installation
-  test
+  Clone this repo; Install Node.js; Also install the modules file system and inquirer

   ## Usage
-  test
+  Use this app in projects to generate a README so others can know a little about your project.
+Use inquirer from your command line to answer questions about your project.

   ## Tests
-  test
+  npm tests

   ## Contributing
-  test
+  Contributors should read the installation instructions

   ## Questions
-  If you have any questions about this project, please email me: test Other projects can be found on my GitHub: test
+  If you have any questions about this project, please email me: carolinekyle21@gmail.com Other projects can be found on my GitHub: ckyle121

   ## License
-  This application has the Mozilla 2.0 license.
+  This application has the MIT license.
-  For more information about this license, checkout https://choosealicense.com/licenses/mpl-2.0/
+  For more information about this license, checkout https://choosealicense.com/licenses/mit/